MIDSUMMER CONSERVATORY PROGRAMME

 Open Day

-The work on the Midsummer Conservatory Program course builds to an Open Day where the students share their new found knowledge and work developed throughout the 3 weeks.
-Families and other guests are welcome to attend Open Day.
+The work on the Midsummer Conservatory Programme course builds to an Open Day where the students share their newfound knowledge and work developed throughout the 3 weeks.
+Families, BADA staff, BADA supporters and other guests are welcome to attend Open Day.

 Excursions

-The Royal Shakespeare Company at Stratford upon Avon and Shakespeare’s Globe Theatre in London are just two of the theatres visited during the programme – each including a day trip for exploring.
+The Royal Shakespeare Company at Stratford upon Avon and Shakespeare’s Globe Theatre in London are just two of the theatres that have been visited during the programme – each including a day trip for exploring.

 Masterclasses

-Students have Masterclasses in Physical Theatre and Stage Combat delivered by leading British practitioners in these fields, along with actors and directors.
+Students have Masterclasses in such areas as Physical Theatre and Stage Combat delivered by leading British practitioners in these fields, along with actors and directors.

 • Accommodation